 Although Overtone does not yet have a taproom that is open to the public, you can find their beers at almost any top beer bar in Glasgow & all over the rest of the UK.
 In general, if I see that a bar has Overtone, I know I’m in a great place.

 Drygate is located near Glasgow Cathedral, in an area with a rich brewing tradition.
 Breweries have existed in this neighborhood for hundreds of years.
 Drygate’s brewery & brewpub is located just next to the massive Tennent’s complex.
 If it seems surprising that they would build in the shadow of a large producer, it makes more sense when you learn that Drygate is actually a joint venture of the owner of Tennent’s & Williams Bros Brewing.

-The brewpub is sprawling, with some outdoor areas to enjoy on those rare days where Scotland’s weather cooperates.
+The brewpub is sprawling, with some outdoor areas to enjoy on those rare days when Scotland’s weather cooperates.
 Had Drygate existed back when I was at the nearby University of Strathclyde, I would have spent a lot of time and money there.

 Shilling Brewing Company

-For better or worse, Glasgow is a city with a great reputation for drinking.
+Glasgow is a city with a great reputation for drinking.
 While much of this takes place in the mindset of drinking what’s cheap & convenient, it has been good to see everyone embrace craft beer in Glasgow more and more through the years.